Chimera (genetics): Artificial chimerism

+Artificial chimerism refers to examples of chimerism that are produced by humans, either for research or commercial purposes.

 Tetragametic chimerism

 Tetragametic chimerism is a form of congenital chimerism.
-This condition occurs through the fertilization of two separate ova by two sperm, followed by aggregation of the two at the blastocyst or zygote stages.
+This condition occurs through fertilizing two separate ova by two sperm, followed by aggregation of the two at the blastocyst or zygote stages.
 This results in the development of an organism with intermingled cell lines.
-Put another way, the chimera is formed from the merging of two nonidentical twins (a similar merging presumably occurs with identical twins, but as their genotypes are not significantly distinct, the resulting individual would not be considered a chimera).
-As such, they can be male, female, or have mixed intersex characteristics.
+Put another way, the chimera is formed from the merging of two nonidentical twins.
+As such, they can be male, female, or intersex.